A finite volume scheme for the local sensing chemotaxis model: Numerical experiments

 On Figure~\ref{fig:Linf_and_entropy} we show the evolution of global quantities.
 In the stable case \eqref{eq:initJ1} (a), we plot the time evolution of the (discrete counterpart of the) relative entropy with respect to the homogeneous steady state

 We observe exponential decay of this quantity which illustrates the exponential asymptotic stability of the homogeneous steady state for this set of parameters.
 In the unstable cases, namely \eqref{eq:initJ1} (b), \eqref{eq:initJ1} (c) and \eqref{eq:initJ3} (c), we show the time evolution of the $L^\infty$ norms with respect to time.
 The $L^\infty$ norm of $u$ is monotonically increasing for all three simulations.

-In fact, we recall that the literature \cite{FuJi20,BLT21,FuJi21a,JiWa20} predicts a dichotomy between uniformly bounded solutions and infinite-time blow-up.
-However from our observations it is challenging in practice to judge whether a blow-up phenomenon is actually detected for a given set of parameters.
-Indeed on simulations that we do not report here we have investigated separately regimes of parameters where the $L^\infty$ norm is theoretically bounded globally in time while the homogeneous steady state is linearly unstable and regimes where infinite-time blow-up is expected.
-The aggregation phenomena that are observed in these two regimes appear similar.
-A thorough numerical investigation will be the subject of a forthcoming work.
+In fact, we recall that the literature \cite{FuJi20,BLT21,FuJi21a,JiWa20} predicts a dichotomy between uniformly bounded solutions and {possible} infinite-time blow-up. {However, from our observations it is challenging in practice to judge whether a blow-up phenomenon is actually detected for a given set of parameters.
+Indeed, in regimes where the homogeneous steady state is unstable, both below and above the critical mass threshold, we observe aggregation patterns that appear qualitatively similar.
+At the discrete level, we emphasize that the growth of $\|u\|_{L^\infty}$ is constrained by positivity and mass conservation, and on coarse meshes this quantity may saturate.
+Moreover, even in parameter regimes where blow-up is theoretically expected, the growth of $\|u\|_{L^\infty}$ is extremely slow, in line with the infinite-time blow-up scenario, and hence difficult to distinguish from a merely bounded but increasing solution.
+A thorough numerical investigation of this phenomenon, including refined meshes and adaptive strategies, will be the subject of forthcoming work.}